shingtaklam1324/IGCSE-PreRelease/README.md

 # Pre Release

-Python and other lang files completing the tasks in the CIE IGCSE Comp Sci course.
+Python and other lang files completing the tasks in the CIE IGCSE Comp Sci course (0478).